 Gender & climate change

-Women and men do not experience climate change equally.
-Power relations and socially constructed gender norms shape the rights, roles, capacities and preferences of women and men throughout the world.
+Power relations and socially constructed gender norms shape the rights, roles, capacities and preferences of people with different gender identities throughout the world.
 Women are often impacted disproportionately by the impacts of climate change compared to men.
 At the same time, they face limitations when it comes to participating in climate policy and responses.

 This section will broadly identify gender dimensions in the various fields of action on climate change, from agriculture to water and waste.
 It will attempt to what gender-aware, transformative responses to climate change would look like, providing recommendations to policymakers.